What is ‘early-age’ retirement?

 Superannuation access

 You can only access your superannuation benefits tax-free when you are aged 60 or above.
-Whilst concessional access is facilitated from age 55 (or up to age 60 for those born after 1 July 1960), you may still be taxed on some superannuation benefits that you receive between ages 55 and 60, albeit there is a component that you will still be able to withdraw tax free.
+Concessional access is available to people from age 55.
+For those born after 1 July 1960, this access is not available until ‘up to’ age 60.
+Tax will apply to some superannuation benefits accessed between ages 55 and 60.
+There is likely to be a component that you will be able to withdraw tax free in that age range.
+Your preservation age determines when you can withdraw your super in a general, as of right, sense.

 What tax effective investment options are available?